Security Features of HiveMQ

 OCSP stapling allows the HiveMQ broker, rather than the client, to make the status request to the OCSP responder.
 The HiveMQ broker regularly obtains an OCSP response about its own certificate from the OCSP responder, caches the response, and sends it directly to the client in the initial TLS handshake.
 The client does not need to connect to the OCSP responder directly.

-OCSP stapling significantly reduces the load on the OCSP responder, since a single request per validity period is sufficient.
-A request per individual client is no longer necessary.
+OCSP stapling significantly reduces the load on the OCSP responder because a single request per validity period replaces a request per individual client.

 OCSP-stapling